s-efendi/ibm_ds_capstone/README.md

-# IBM Data Science Professional Certificate Capstone Project
+# IBM Data Science Professional Certificate Applied Capstone Project

 This is a part of the IBM Data Science Professional Certificate: https://www.coursera.org/professional-certificates/ibm-data-science